macalinao/testsvm/README.md

 TestSVM
 </h1>

-TestSVM is a blazing fast testing framework for Solana programs, written in Rust.
-Built on top of [LiteSVM](https://github.com/LiteSVM/litesvm), tests written using TestSVM are an order of magnitude faster than traditional `solana-test-validator` + JavaScript tests.
+### TestSVM is a blazing fast testing framework for Solana programs, written in Rust.

-Features include:
+TestSVM provides:

 - Account labeling and logging, so you can easily track what `Pubkey` maps to what account.
 - Assertions for transaction results: assert that a transaction fails with a specific error, or that it succeeds.
 - Nicely formatted transaction logs with account labeling, so you know what accounts have issues in a transaction.
 - Type-safe utilities for validating state and loading it from the SVM.

+Built on top of [LiteSVM](https://github.com/LiteSVM/litesvm), tests written using TestSVM are an order of magnitude faster than traditional `solana-test-validator` + JavaScript tests.

 **Note: this is a work in progress and is subject to change.**